Vietnam is an essential stop on any South East Asian itinerary.

 Aside from Hanoi and Ho Chi Minh city, most of their top locations are on the coast which is a welcome break from the rest of land locked Asia and means one thing – BEACH!
 Not only that it has a wonderful culture and the locals want to welcome you with a “Xin Cao” everywhere you go!

-So without a further ado, here are the essential stops to include when travelling in ‘Nam.
+So without a further ado, here are the best places to visit in Vietnam!

 (I travelled clockwise and so I’m going to start in the North, but if you’re travelling anticlockwise, not a problem – scroll to the bottom and make your way to the top!)